 The first-line treatments for incontinence in women are pelvic floor exercises and life style advice.
 The problem can be reduced through weight loss in people who are overweight or obese.
 Bladder retraining, a form of behavioural training, can also be effective for urge- and mixed-incontinence.
 Local oestrogen treatment may be appropriate during or after the menopause.

-Read more about incontinence in women (in Swedish)
+Read more about incontinence in women and men (in Swedish)